tihsle/to-do-service-sp25/docs/api/user.md

 Contains information about the users of the service.

+A user resource describes the owners of the tasks in the service.
-To have a task in the service, the user must be added to the service first.
+Before you can create a `task` resource in the service, you must create the 'user' resource to assign to the `task`.

 Learn more about the [task resource](task.md).

 ## Resource properties